 At any given moment, you can access hundreds of fad diets promising quick and lasting results.
-Keto, intermittent fasting, low carb, low fat, high protein are all examples of the many ways people strive to keep off the extra pounds or to try to improve their health.
+Keto, intermittent fasting, low carb, low fat, high protein are all examples of the many ways people strive to keep off the extra pounds or improve their health.

 Not all of these are necessarily bad.
-Without knowing what people are eating, their body type, age, and activity level making an accurate assessment is difficult.
+Without knowing what people are eating, their body type, age, and activity level making an accurate assessment are difficult.
 One common problem that people are usually not aware of and rarely addressed is vitamin and mineral deficiency.
 For example, many people who follow a low carb (including fruit), high fat, and high protein diet fail to realize that it can make it quite challenging to lose weight without the essential nutrition they provide.
-When a person eliminates a specific food group, they’re also removing critical components in the entire weight management picture.
-More specifically, there are particular vitamins, eaten at recommended levels, that contribute to whether a person struggles to maintain a healthy weight.
+When a person eliminates a specific food group, they also remove critical components in the entire weight management picture.
+More specifically, certain vitamins are eaten at recommended levels that contribute to whether a person struggles to maintain a healthy weight.

 Although vitamins are essential for good health, individually, they cannot cause you to drop unwanted pounds.
 Due to age and certain health conditions, a low-quality diet with fewer plant foods and adequate protein can lead to deficiency.
 Each person is different and if you suspect you may be deficient, consult your doctor for testing, and he or she may prescribe a supplement.